widoriezebos/Thoth/Documentation/Basics/Thoth Markdown basics.md

 	Use the `printf()` function.

 ## Backslash escapes
-You can escape any character below that might be interpreted by Markdown otherwise:
+With a ‘\\’ you can escape any character below that might be interpreted by Markdown otherwise:

 	\   backslash
 	`   backtick